| Copyright | (c) Christopher Chalmers |

 Values are space separated, while also allowing infix expressions

-).
+(like 5/7).
 If you want to apply a function, it should be done in

 brackets.
 Supports 1D, 2D and 3D arrays.